umermansoor/hadoop-java-example/README.md

         "region_name"      <maximum magnitude of earthquake recorded>

 The raw data files are in the `input/` folder.
+You will notice that there is a compressed file named `input.tar.gz`.
+This is to demonstrate the concept that Hadoop MapReduce can automatically uncompress the archive to process the files.

 ### Instructions for Setting Up Hadoop
 1. Download Hadoop 1.1.1 binary.
 [Mirror](http://mirror.csclub.uwaterloo.ca/apache/hadoop/common/hadoop-1.1.1/hadoop-1.1.1.tar.gz)